Colombia - Peacock Bass Fishing

 Akuani Floating Camp

 Afloat Adventures in Colombia offers a fantastic and remote peacock bass fishing adventure on the Tomo River, one of Colombia's most pristine ecosystems.
-The Tomo River serpentines its way through the north side of El Tuparro National Natural Park.
-This untouched jungle area is home to more than 72 mammal species and 320 bird species.
-This Camp sells out fast.
-Book early.
+The Tomo River serpentines its way through the north side of El Tuparro National Natural Park, an untouched jungle area is home to more than 72 mammal species and 320 bird species.
+This Camp sells out fast, so book early.

 Tomo River System

-Species: Big peacock bass, vampire fish, redtail catfish, tiger catfish, Amazon pellona, arowana, silver croaker, pacu, black pacu, red piranha, black piranha, and more.
+Species: Big peacock bass, vampire fish, redtail catfish, tiger catfish, piranha, Amazon pellona, arowana, silver croaker, pacu, black pacu, and more.

 Travel Time: Most prime fishing locations are 10 minutes to an hour boat ride from Camp.